canmom/canmom.github.io/_posts/nier/2021-07-10-automata-part-1.md

 > One day, the god appeared before the machines and said:\\
 > "Consciousness, pain, joy, misery, fury, shame, desolation, the meaning of life."

-While the main sphere of Beepy seems to have departed into space, it could be reasonably supposed this network lived on, gradually growing to subsume all the Machine Lifeforms.
+While the main sphere of Beepy seems to have departed into space, we can presume this network lived on, gradually growing to subsume all the Machine Lifeforms.
 At this point, their war against the androids becomes much less furious: they hold about 80% of Earth, and resist attempts to seize it, but do not take the remainder of the planet.
 The war enters a stalemate, with the androids launching regular descent operations that founder against the machines.

 ## The machines experiment with living

 Eventually, the newly awakened Machine Lifeforms turn on their creators.
-We discover this in Automata from Adam, right after the alien spaceship is revealed.
-Per the timeline, this took place in 11306, a few hundred years before <cite>Automata</cite>.
+The androids are unaware of this until the confrontation with Adam during <cite>NieR Automata</cite>.
+But per the timeline, the machine rebellion takes place in the 11000s, and the aliens are extinct as of 11306, a few hundred years before <cite>Automata</cite>.

 What were the machines up to in the meantime?
 Per the [<cite>Machine Research Report</cite>](https://nier.fandom.com/wiki/Machine_Research_Report), penned by the android Jackass and released to the player only after completing Route C/D/E of <cite>Automata</cite>, they were attempting to reconcile the simple command given by the aliens as a raison d'etre with their own ongoing existence: